Branth1/Project4/README.md

 After this, a Spectrogram is created for 3 additional data sets.

-First is an attempt to capture Airgun frequency on the Axial Base Seafloor.
+First is an attempt to capture Air gun frequency on the Axial Base Seafloor.
 Second is an attempt to capture Marine Mammal Vocalizations in the Oregon Slope Base Seafloor and finally an earthquake recorded by the Oregon Shelf Cabled Benthic Experiment Package.

 ## Background